-CultureMonkey’s people analytics platform measures employee engagement and calculates the e-NPS by gauging the difference between the percentage of promoters and detractors.
+CultureMonkey’s people analytics platform measures employees' engagement and calculates the e-NPS by gauging the difference between the percentage of promoters and detractors.
 The e-NPS is not expressed in terms of percentage but as an absolute number lying between -100 and +100.

 Measure employee engagement metrics like productivity and retention rates of your employees seamlessly with the engagement tool.

-Now here comes the real deal which is, how to measure your employee engagement using people analytics software.
+Now here comes the real deal, which is how to measure your employee engagement using people analytics software.

 What is CultureMonkey?
 How to measure employee engagement with the people analytics platform?

-This is where a people analytics tool steps in, automates the process and saves the day for you
+This is where a people analytics tool steps in, automates the process and saves the day for you.

-Let us take CultureMonkey for reference here, and see how a people analytics platform can efficiently help you with number crunching and measuring employee engagement.
+Let us take CultureMonkey for reference here, and see how a people analytics platform can efficiently help you with number crunching and measuring engagement.

 CultureMonkey’s employee engagement platform helps you send engagement surveys and gathers feedback from your employees.